scriptype/salinger/README.md

 Salinger provides a well structured environment to organize the scripts.
 Every script have its own file.
 Scripts can be anything (currently: `sh`, `js`, `py`, `rb`, `pl`, `lua`).
 There are multiple intuitive ways to inject variables to the scripts, whichever you like.

 Salinger has no ecosystem of plugins to adapt to.
 Use the core packages instead.
+There won't be a `salinger-uglify`.

-You can use/write – for example – a Python script inside Salinger, if that's the easiest way to accomplish a task for you.
+Tools that we use for various tasks can have a good CLI and a rather complex API (or vice versa).
+You should be writing the one you are most comfortable with.
+Salinger got your back there.
+You can even use/write – for example – a Python script inside Salinger, if that's the easiest way to accomplish a task for you.
+Not super useful for everyone, but why not support it while it's a _no-op_ for the library.

 Salinger is basically a folder structure boilerplate with an additional tiny library to wrap the scripts with Promise interface, so a solid orchestration is made possible.